Short Sale Myths... exposed!

 According to Alex Charfen, founder of the Charfen Distressed Property Institute, a short sale can affect your credit score by as little as 50 points if you're paying all other bills on time.
 And in some anecdotal cases, short sales may have little negative impact on your credit at all.
 In contrast, according to Realtor.com, a foreclosure can impact your credit by up to 300 points.

-Additionally, there are other things to consider that reach beyond credit scores alone.
+There are other things to consider that go beyond credit scores alone.
 For the full details, click here to watch our short sale vs. foreclosure video.

 Myth #2: A deed-in-lieu is the same as a short sale